Put-in: Cty Hwy Y/JJ Put In

 Alternative Mecan River Trips:

 - Hwy 21 to Cumberland Road: 2.3 miles.
-Probably many portages.
+Satellite maps indicate there could be many logjams and portages.

 - Cumberland Road to 11th Ave: 3.9 miles.
 A great section with fast current, clear water and scenic white pines.
-A few logjams to portage but not bad (reviewed Oct 2017).
+A few logjams to portage but not bad.

 - 11th Ave to Hwy Y/JJ: 3.7 miles.
-A fantastic section and my favorite on the entire river (reviewed Sep 2014).
+A fantastic section and my favorite on the entire river.

 - Hwy E to Hwy 22: 0.7 miles.
 Nothing special about this section.
 Open and somewhat simple.

 - Hwy 22 to Duck Creek Road/Electric Fence: 4.2 miles.
 More open and not as interesting, but the river does flow through a state natural area.
 Access to Duck Creek Road may be restricted.

 - Duck Creek Road/Electric Fence to Dam: 1.6 miles.
 River turns into flowage pond and marsh.
 Take-out is on a small access road off Hwy N.

 - Dam to Elk Road: 6.3 miles.
 The most popular section on the Lower Mecan.